Statista reports that Google Play Store alone currently lists more than 2100 000 apps.

 Users spend on average, seven seconds on the app store listing page, so it makes sense that if your app icon is the first thing someone sees in the app store, it’s a critical success factor.

-Make it eye-catching and relevant to what your app does.
+Make sure your app’s color palette is eye-catching and relevant to what your app does.

 The very top part of your page is the most important.
 Make it count.